Microsoft licensing questions

 "2.
 Do they only retain 64 out of 672 perpetual licenses, and the rest are superseded by 608 M365 E3 From SA subscriptions?"

 Our answer is that they retain full rights to use the 672 perpetual licenses.
 "From SA" subscriptions do not supersede their qualifying perpetual licenses.

 Note: Since SA on those perpetual licences has expired, Software Assurance benefits and rights granted through SA have also passed.
 The client only retained the rights of the perpetual license.

 We have devices that only perform industry-specific tasks and are not used as regular computers.
 Do we need to include them in the Qualified Devices count and buy Enterprise licenses for these devices?

 No, it is up to you and not mandatory.
-Enterprise Enrollment stipulates that certain devices may be excluded from the Qualified Devices count.
+Enterprise Enrollment stipulates that specific devices may be excluded from the Qualified Devices count.
 In your case, it seems like you are describing an "Industry device".
 Here's the definition that may be slightly different in your Enterprise Enrollment:

-(1) is not useable in its deployed configuration as a general purpose personal computing device (e.g., personal computer), a multi-function server, or a commercially viable substitute for one of these systems; and
+(1) is not useable in its deployed configuration as a general-purpose personal computing device (e.g., personal computer), a multi-function server, or a commercially viable substitute for one of these systems; and

 (2) only employs an industry or task-specific software program (e.g., a computer-aided design program used by an architect or a point of sale program) ("Industry Program").

 The device may include features and functions derived from Microsoft software or third-party software.
 If the device performs desktop functions (e.g., email, word processing, spreadsheets, database, network or Internet browsing, or scheduling, or personal finance), then the desktop functions: